mduk/gowi/README.md

     	/**
     	 * Call on the User Service to do the thing we wanted, change the user name.
-    	 * In this case we assume that the changeUserName will validate it's parameters
+    	 * In this case we assume that the changeUserName method will validate it's parameters
     	 * and will throw an exception if either of them are unacceptable.
     	 */
     	$app->getService( 'user' )->changeUserName( $oldName, $newName );